Hyperbolic surface subgroups of one-ended doubles of free groups: Proof of Theorem

 Suppose that $D$ has a short cycle and a short B-B path.
 We are done if $D$ is a graph of type (2).
 Thus we may assume that $D$ has at least eight vertices.
 Let $X$ be the set of vertices in the pair of a short cycle and a short B-B path.
 Then the subgraph of $D$ induced on $X$ is a subgraph of type (2).
-Because $X$ has two blue vertices and two uncolored vertices, $D\setminus X$ is good and has at least four vertices.
-By the induction hypothesis, we obtain a good partition of $D\setminus X$.
-This together with the subgraph induced by $X$ is a good partition of $D$.
+Because $X$ has two blue vertices and two uncolored vertices, $D\setminus X$ is calm and has at least four vertices.
+By the induction hypothesis, we obtain a calm partition of $D\setminus X$.
+This together with the subgraph induced by $X$ is a calm partition of $D$.

 We may now assume that either $D$ has no short cycles, or $D$ has no short B-B path.